 Must be present on 2.27.21 live program to win!

 Have a chance to meet with representatives from Bayer, Genentech & Novo Nordisk.

 Eva Felix will inform you on how to recognize and discuss the unique challenges of hemophilia.
 She will provide practical tips and resources to individuals with hemophilia to help them become self-advocates in many areas of life.

-Lynne Kinst is the new Executive Director for the Hemophilia Council of California.
-She will review the Hemophilia Council of California’s advocacy strategy, key issues in 2021, as well as how to get involved in protecting your access to care in California.
+Lynne Kinst, Executive Director for the Hemophilia Council of California, will review the Hemophilia Council of California’s advocacy strategy, key issues in 2021, as well as how to get involved in protecting your access to care in California.